webplatform/docs/css/properties/white-space/index.md

 |Animatable=No
 |Values={{CSS Property Value
 |Data Type=normal
-|Description=Lines of text break automatically.
-Content wraps to the next line if it exceeds the width of the object.
+|Description=This value prevents user agents from collapsing sequences of white space.
+Segment breaks such as line feeds and carriage returns are preserved as forced line breaks.
+Lines only break at forced line breaks; content that does not fit within the block container overflows it.
 }}{{CSS Property Value
 |Data Type=nowrap
-|Description=Line breaks are suppressed.
-Content does not wrap to the next line.
+|Description=Like <code>normal</code>, but content does not wrap to the next line.
 }}{{CSS Property Value
 |Data Type=pre
 |Description=Line breaks and other whitespace are preserved.
-This possible value is supported starting in Internet Explorer 6 when the [[html/elements/!DOCTYPE|!DOCTYPE]] declaration specifies standards-compliant mode.
-When the !DOCTYPE declaration does not specify standards-compliant mode, you can retrieve this value, but it does not affect rendering—it functions like the '''normal''' value.
 }}{{CSS Property Value
 |Data Type=pre-line
-|Description=Sequences of line breaks are preserved.
+|Description=Like <code>normal</code>, this value collapses consecutive spaces and allows wrapping, but preserves segment breaks in the source as forced line breaks.
 }}{{CSS Property Value
 |Data Type=pre-wrap
-|Description=Sequences of line breaks are collapsed.
+|Description=Like <code>pre</code>, but allows wrapping (like <code>normal</code>'s wrapping).
 }}
 }}
 {{Examples_Section